opinionstage/opinionstage-wordpress-plugin/readme.txt

 N/A

 == Changelog ==
+  = Version 12.3.0 =
+  * Added Sidebar placement as a widget
   = Version 12.2.0 =
   * Added the option to connect the plugin to Opinion Stage account
   * Added plug & play integration for fly-out placement